reactjs/react.dev/beta/src/pages/apis/checked.md

 <Intro>

-`checked` attribute can be used to indicate whether an `<input>` element of the type `checkbox` and `radiobutton` is checked.
-This is useful for building controlled components. `defaultChecked` is the uncontrolled equivalent, which sets whether the component is checked when it is first mounted.
+`checked` attribute can be used to indicate whether an `<input>` element of the type `checkbox` and `radio button` is checked.
+This is useful for building controlled components.

+`defaultChecked` is the uncontrolled equivalent, which sets whether the component is checked when it is first mounted.

 </Intro>